Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 Milka Trnina waterfalls, Plitvice lakes

-But why the waterfalls?
-Milka gained wealth performing throughout Europe and America and gave a lot of money to charity.
-She also contributed to Plitvice Lakes Society, which is why they rewarded her with this beautiful tribute.
+Milka gained wealth performing throughout Europe and America, and gave a lot of money to charity.
+She also contributed to the Plitvice Lakes Society, which is why they rewarded her with this beautiful tribute.

 5) Plitvice Bloody Easter of 1991

-Unfortunately, not everything was always divine in Plitvice.
+Unfortunately, not everything was always picture-perfect in Plitvice.

 March of 1991 was when the first armed confrontation resulted in the killed of both sides.
 On the Croatian side, it was the policeman Josip Jović who was only 22 at the time.
 We call this tragic incident the ”Plitvice Bloody Easter”.

-Immediately after the fighting, 400 tourists were evacuated from Plitvice lakes.
-They were saved, but the ethnic tensions escalated in a war that will last for years.
+At the time, 400 tourists had to be evacuated.
+They were saved, but the ethnic tensions escalated into a war that will last for years.
 During the war that lasted from 1991 to 1995, some buildings, facilities, hotels, and barracks were destroyed or burned down.

-6) Which color we use to paint the lakes a.k.a. why are Plitvice so blue?
+6) Which color do we use to paint the lakes, a.k.a,. why are Plitvice so blue?

-I am not kidding, and they weren’t too.
-One time my guests asked me which color do we use to paint Plitvice lakes.
-I am an optimist so I took it as a compliment in Plitvice’s name, but the real reason for the emerald green and azure blue colors of the lake is completely natural.
+Someone once asked if we paint Plitvice Lakes.
+I took it as a compliment.
+But the real reason for the emerald green and azure blue colors of the lake is completely natural.

 Ok, this one doesn’t have the sunlight, but still!